 There are remote chances of being successful in your endeavours if you are not aware of the target that you have to achieve.
 A detailed description of the target that has to be achieved will help you in planning a strategy for attaining your aim.
 The same holds true in the case of taking the CBEST.
-There is a need to understand the scoring system and other details about CBEST scoring.
+There is a need to understand the scoring system and other details.
 This will help you in working out ways and means for doing well in CBEST as you will then be aware of the target that you have to achieve.

 Scores for the Reading and Mathematics Test Sections

 Your scores in the Reading and Mathematics test sections are based